spunkygames/esprunki/README.md

 # ESprunki

 ESprunki is a fun and engaging online experience.
 Explore the exciting world of ESprunki and discover unique challenges and creative possibilities.
-Play [ESpunki](https://medium.com/@spunky-game/esprunki-755f845889b3)
+Play [ESpunki medium](https://medium.com/@spunky-game/esprunki-755f845889b3)

 ---